 Peter Lofrumento, a spokesman for Vivendi SA’s Universal Music Group, the parent company of Bravado, also didn’t immediately respond to a phone message seeking comment.

 In April, Bravado Chief Executive Officer Tom Bennett, told MGA’s chief executive officer, Issac Larian, that Germanotta wanted to delay production and shipping of the dolls until her new album is released in 2013, according to the complaint.

 MGA said in the complaint that the defendants have continued to withhold final approval to delay marketing the dolls until next year and instead sell a licensed Lady Gaga perfume called “Fame.”

 MGA Entertainment estimated the Lady Gaga line of dolls would yield $28 million in revenue for the fall 2012 retail season, and had agreements with at least six distributors, with orders coming from at least 10 countries, according to the complaint.

-MGA Entertainment last year won $310 million in damages and fees from Mattel Inc. (MAT) in a trial over ownership of the rights of the Bratz line of dolls.
+MGA Entertainment last year won $310 million in damages and fees from Mattel Inc. (MAT:US) in a trial over ownership of the rights of the Bratz line of dolls.
 Mattel in February asked a federal appeals court to reverse the judgment.